juan1402/AndroidForms/README.md

 ## Validations on your EditText in just a few lines of code

-add this dependency to your build.gradle file
+Include this dependency to your build.gradle file

 ```` groovy
 implementation 'com.hurtado.forms:AndroidForms:0.1.0'